zpleunis/dfdt/README.md

 # dfdt
 Measure a linear drift rate for a fast radio burst using a 2D auto-correlation analysis and Monte Carlo resampling.

-Created by Ziggy Pleunis, with contributions from Alex Josephy and Deborah Good
+Created by Ziggy Pleunis, with contributions from Alex Josephy and Deborah Good.

 Feel free to email ziggy.pleunis@physics.mcgill.ca with questions or comments.